 In the film’s final sequence – the mayoral fancy dress ball and the attack of the spiked monster cars – comedy and horror jostle for our responses, one heightening the other.

 The mayor has warned a reluctant Arthur that “nobody leaves Paris.
 No one.
 Now you get into those clothes.
 You’re going to the ball”.

-Arthur drives out as traps are being laid to stop exit from the ruined town; his face, half-obscured by the darkness, is smiling triumphantly as he heads for . . . what?
+Arthur drives out of town as traps are being laid to stop his exit from the ruined town; his face, half-obscured by the darkness, is smiling triumphantly as he heads for . . . what?